kevinchow7/sdhacks2016/README.md

 # sdhacks2016
 A small app that reminds you about things via SMS.
+Made with a blend of Angular2, Twilio's SMS API, and love <3.